jogoodma/homology-explorer/docs/draft_report.md

 ### Sigma.js

-Sigma.js was chosen over other web visualization libraries (e.g. CytoscapeJS and Vega) for its use of Canvas vs SVG and its tight integration with Graphology.
+Sigma.js was chosen over other web based network visualization libraries (e.g. CytoscapeJS and Vega) for its use of Canvas vs SVG and its tight integration with Graphology (a JS graph library).
 Canvas provides better performance over SVG when the number of objects displayed is large.

 ### Dynamic Search

 The landing page of the Homology Explorer is our simple dynamic search page.
 This page has a single input field that allows a user to enter a gene symbol.
-As the user types, an autocomplete box appears, showing them the available genes that match their query (Figure XX).
+As the user types, a query is sent to the gene symbol query API endpoint, an autocomplete box appears, and then the results from the query are displayed (Figure XX).
 Clicking the "View Network" box then takes the user to the primary network visualization.

 ![Example of a dynamic search for BCL6](./images/dynamic_search_BCL6.png)